Apicurio/apicurio-registry/TESTING.md

 This set of tests are mainly designed to work in two different modes:

 + Apicurio Registry and required infrastructure deployed locally (processes, docker containers, mocks, ...) by the testsuite.
 This uses the @QuarkusIntegrationTest annotation to run the required infrastructure.
 This is useful for running the tests in the IDE for debugging purposes.
-It also
 + Apicurio Registry and required infrasturcture are deployed externally and connection details have to be provided in order to execute the tests.

 ### ITs with local infrastructure